In Vernal, Utah, locals like to brag the town was established 150,000,000 years ago.

 You'll find unmistakable dinosaur bones embedded in the monument's sandstone walls.
 You'll also find ancient Native American rock art in what is known as the "Classic Vernal Style:" animal-like figures, abstract designs and human-like figures whose meaning is still a mystery.

 But don't miss Red Fleet State Park 13 miles north of Vernal on Hwy.
 191 where you can walk an up-and-down, 1.5-mile trail to 200-million-year-old dinosaur tracks.
 Go early in the morning or later afternoon as the tracks are difficult to see when the sun is directly above you.
-There’s camping here, and the park rents kayaks, canoes and paddleboards to explore the Red Fleet Reservoir.
+There’s camping here, including a couple sites with teepees.
+The park rents kayaks, canoes and stand-up paddle boards, so you can cool down and explore the Red Fleet Reservoir.

-Head to Betty’s Cafe, 416 W. Main St., for a reasonably-priced breakfast.
+When you get hungry, head to a local favorite, Betty’s Cafe, 416 W. Main St., for a reasonably-priced breakfast.
 For craft beer and a gastro pub menu, head to Vernal Brewing Co.
-Beers are named after area attractions like Little Hole Lager [a Green River boat takeout] and Allosaurus Amber.
+Beers are named after area attractions like Little Hole Lager [a popular Green River boat takeout in Flaming Gorge National Recreation Area] and Allosaurus Amber.

 For more information